Francis Amasa Walker: Academic career and views

 In October 1872, Walker was unanimously offered a position at the recently established Sheffield Scientific School of Yale University, led by the mineralogist George Jarvis Brush.
 He filled the position vacated by Daniel Coit Gilman, who became president of the University of California, Berkeley.

 Walker's scholarly contributions are widely recognized as having broadened, liberalized, and modernized economic and statistical theory with his contributions to wages, wealth distribution, money, and social economics.
 Although his arguments presaged both neoclassical economics and institutionalism, he is not readily classified into either.
 His textbook Political Economy, first published in 1883, was one of the most widely used textbooks of the 19th century as a component of the American Science Series.
-Robert Solow has appraised the third edition, published in 1888, as embodying the state of the art of economics at the time, but criticized it for lacking facts and figures, and incorporating unsupported judgments on the practices and capacities of Native Americans and immigrants.
+A 20th century economist, Robert Solow, appraised the third edition, published in 1888, as embodying the state of the art of economics at the time, but criticized it for lacking facts and figures, and incorporating unsupported judgments on the practices and capacities of Native Americans and immigrants.

 He was elected as an honorary member of the Royal Statistical Society in 1875, a member of the American Antiquarian Society in 1876, and a member of the National Academy of Sciences in 1878, where he served as the vice president from 1890 until his death.
 In addition to being elected as the president of the American Statistical Association in 1882, he helped found and launch the International Statistical Institute in 1885 and was named its "President-adjoint" in 1893.
 Walker also served as the inaugural president of the American Economic Association from 1885 to 1892.
-In 1892 General Walker was elected to Honorary membership of the Manchester Literary and Philosophical Society.
+In 1886, he was elected an honorary member of the American Society of Mechanical Engineers.
+In 1892, Walker was elected to Honorary membership of the Manchester Literary and Philosophical Society.

 He took appointments as a lecturer at Johns Hopkins University (its first professor of economics) from 1877 to 1879, lecturer at Harvard University in 1882, 1883, and 1896, and trustee at Amherst College from 1879 to 1889.

 Walker was awarded honorary or ad eundem degrees from Amherst (M.A.
 1863, Ph.D.
 1875, LL.D.
 1882), Yale (M.A.
 1873, LL.D.
 1882), Harvard (LL.D.
 1883), Columbia (LL.D.
 1887), St. Andrews (LL.D.
 1888), Dublin (LL.D.
 1892), Halle (Ph.D.
 1894), and Edinburgh (LL.D.
 1896).

 Prior to his death, Walker was working on a book on the economic history of the United States, based on his lectures on the subject.
 However, he was unable to complete it.